SpotLess: Concurrent Rotational Consensus Made Practical through Rapid View Synchronization: Evaluation

-In all-throughput-failure experiment, we measure the throughput of \PVP{} and other protocols in presence of failures as a function of the number or rate of failures.
-We use $\n=128$ replicas, and we vary the number of faulty replicas between $0$ and $10$ or vary the number of faulty replicas between $0$ and $\f$.
-We have the failures happen at the same time and count throughput for $\SI{120}{\second}$ after failures. we set the timeout length in \PVP{}, \HS{} and \Narwhal{} based on average view duration and set the timeout length in \RCC{} and \PBFT{} based on the average client latency.
-The results can be found in Figure~\ref{fig:protocol_failure}, (g) (h).
+In the \emph{all-throughput-failures} experiment, we measure the throughput as a function of the number of malicious replicas that do not participate in consensus.
+We use $\n=128$ replicas, and we vary the number of faulty replicas between $0$ and $10$ or between $0$ and $\f$.
+We make the faulty replicas non-responsive at the same time point and measure throughput afterward for $\SI{120}{\second}$.
+We set the timeout length in \SpotLess{}, \HS{}, and \Narwhal{} based on the calculated average view duration and set the timeout length in \RCC{} and \PBFT{} based on the average client latency.
+The results can be found in Figure~\ref{fig:spotless_plots}(e) and (f).

+In the \emph{$\SpotLess$-throughput-failures} experiment, we further measure the throughput of \SpotLess{} as a function of the number of replicas and the number of malicious replicas that do not participate in consensus.
+We vary the number of replicas between $\n \in \{ 32, 64, 96, 128 \}$ and we perform two measurements for each $\n$.
+We vary the number of faulty replicas between $0$ and $10$ or between $0$ and $\f$.
+Based on the calculated average view duration, we have set the timeout length in \SpotLess{} appropriately.
+The results can be found in Figure~\ref{fig:spotless_failure}.

-In throughput-latency-failure experiment, we measure the latency of \PVP{} and \RCC{} as a function of throughput in presence of failures.
-We use $\n=128$ replicas, and we set the number of faulty replicas to be $1$ or $\f$.
-We only count the latency of proposals that are sent to good primaries.
-The results can be found in Figure~\ref{fig:tput_lat_crash}, (i) (j).
+In the \emph{throughput-latency-failure experiment}, we measure the latency of \SpotLess{} and \RCC{} as a function of throughput in the presence of malicious replicas.
+We use $\n=128$ replicas and set the number of faulty, non-responsive, replicas to be $1$ or $\f$.
+We vary the number of client batches that each primary receives in the same way as described in the throughput-latency experiment.
+We only count the latency of proposals that are sent to non-faulty replicas.
+The results can be found in Figure~\ref{fig:tput_lat_crash}.

+In the \emph{parallel transaction processing experiment}, we measure the performance of \SpotLess{} and \RCC{} as a function of the amount of \emph{concurrent} (both protocols) and \emph{out-of-order} (\RCC) processing.
+To do so, we measure the throughput and latency of \SpotLess{} and \RCC{} as a function of the number of client batches that each primary receives.
+We use $\n = 128$ replicas and we vary the number of client batches between $12$ and $200$.
+The results can be found in Figure~\ref{fig:inflight}.

+In the \emph{throughput-Byzantine} experiment, we measure the throughput of \SpotLess{} in the presence of attacks as a function of the number of Byzantine replicas.
+We consider four types of attacks:

+\begin{enumerate} {A\arabic{enumi}} \item faulty replicas are non-responsive; \item faulty replicas act \emph{malicious} when they are the primary by keeping $\f$ non-faulty replicas \emph{in the dark} (by not sending proposals to them); \item faulty replicas act \emph{malicious} by sending conflicting concurring votes in an attempt to cause \emph{divergence}: they send one message to $\f$ non-faulty replicas and a different one to the other non-faulty replicas; and \item faulty replicas act \emph{malicious} by refusing to participate in the consensus of proposals from non-faulty primaries, this in an attempt to subvert non-faulty primaries (and make them look faulty). \end{enumerate}